crcx/retroforth/doc/RETRO-Book.md

     retro-extend ngaImage example/rot13.forth

-Pass the image name as the first argument, and then file names as susequent ones.
+Pass the image name as the first argument, and then file names as subsequent ones.
 Do *not* use this for things relying on I/O apart from the basic console output as it doesn't emulate other devices.
 If you need to load in things that rely on using the optional I/O devices, see the **Advanced Builds** chapter.